skmorgane/biodiversity-course/schedule.md

 * November 1: Species-Area/Time Relationships
     *  For this week there is 1 paper and 2 short execerpts from books.
 The book excerpts will be sent to the class by email
     * Class Activity: Instead of a round table discussion - I'm going to ask you use what you have learned from these readings to work in groups to answer a question I will pose to you in class.
-I have given you questions below to help you focus on the bits of iformation that I think might be useful for answering the question.w
+I have given you questions below to help you focus on the bits of information that I think might be useful for answering the question.
     *  Reading: Part of Chapter 2 from *Species Diversity in Space and Time* by Rosenzweig
           1. Why does creating a species-area plot from contiguous plots generate a shallower slope than a plot made from non-contiguous plots?
          2. Be able to explain how the three hypotheses (individuals, habitats, biogeography) would generate a species area relationship.
          3. If you had to guess which mechanism might be more important at small, intermediate, and large spatial scales, which mechanism would you assign to which scale?
 Why?
     *  Reading: Part of Chapter 13 from *Biogeography* by Lomolino, Riddle, & Brown (Start at the section "The Species-Area Relationship")
-         - Actually I don't have any questiona for you on this reading.
+         - Actually I don't have any questions for you on this reading.
 I just thought it might be useful for understanding some of the details in the next reading.
     *  Reading: [Two-phase species-time relationships in North American land birds](https://doi.org/10.1111/j.1461-0248.2004.00581.x)
          - Questions
-         1.
+         1. What is the Species-Time relationship?
+         2. How is it calculated?
+         3. What are the two phases?
+         4. Are the shapes of the two phases the same?
     *  Class Activity: Group Projects

 * November 3: **Class Field Trip: Allen Hurlbert (Large-scale patterns and processes driving biodiversity)**